oxidecomputer/propolis/phd-tests/README.md

   tests.
 - `--artifact-toml-path` supplies the path to a TOML file defining the set of artifacts--guest OS and firmware images--to use for the current run.
-This file's format is described below; [`sample_artifacts.toml`] contains a small example to get you started.
+This file's format is described below.
+The `artifacts.toml` file in the repo contains the list of artifacts that are currently used in regular PHD test runs and that are meant to be compatible with PHD's guest adapters.

 Other options are described in the runner's help text (`cargo run -- --help`).